- by George Petersen

 John will long be remembered for his sense of humor, able to make everyone around him smile and engage in discussion with him, mostly with people he did not know.
 A very caring and thoughtful man, he was always thinking of others before himself.

 John is survived by his four sisters, and aunt, six nieces and nephews, two great nieces and a great nephew.
 He also leaves his dear friend and partner, Olga Gomelskaya, in NJ.
-Plans for a celebration of John’s Life will be announced at a later date.
+A celebration of John’s Life will be held on April 29, 2017 in Meriden, CT, For details, go to: http://www.fohonline.com/news/16272-john-petrucelli-memorial-gathering-announced.html